 We believe that a state that is both Jewish and democratic is not contradictory, but an attainable reality.
 Israel has the power to reinforce tolerance, truth, ethics, and morality by infusing its democratic values throughout the justice system which in turn strengthens the fiber of the nation.

 We provide Pro-Bono legal aid for Christian minorities in Israel, defend their legal rights and assist them to integrate into Israeli society.

-Within Israel, we protect freedom of conscience and advocate for members of ethnic and religious minority groups.
-We do extensive work on behalf of victims of prostitution and human trafficking, give comfort to Holocaust survivors, advance affirmative action for Ethiopian new immigrants, and provide representation to Lone Soldiers including those who have been abandoned by their ultra-Orthodox families for choosing to serve in the IDF.
+We advocate for victims of prostitution and human trafficking, Holocaust survivors and provide representation to Lone Soldiers such as those who have been abandoned by their ultra-Orthodox families for choosing to serve in the IDF.

-While most human rights organizations superficially point to Israel’s occupation of the disputed territories as the foremost abuse of human rights in our region, we espouse a more thorough and balanced view on the matter.
-We have drafted and disseminated extensive reports on the human rights abuses of the Palestinian Authority (PA) in the West Bank and the Hamas government in Gaza.
-Our work in this regard has taken us before the UN and European Parliament, as well as to esteemed academic venues on several continents.
+While most human rights organizations unduly point to Israel’s occupation of the disputed territories as the foremost abuse of human rights in our region, we maintain a more complex, thorough and balanced stance on the conflict.
+We expose human rights violations in the surrounding region to improve overall quality of life.
+We draft and disseminate extensive reports on the human rights abuses, including areas of the Palestinian Authority (PA) in the West Bank and the Hamas government in Gaza against their own people.
+The Jerusalem Institute of Justice’s work has been presented before the International Criminal Court, the United Nations, the Israeli and European Parliament as well as esteemed academic institutions all over the world.

 To date, JIJ has handled 1000 cases, won 24 Petitions before Israel’s Supreme Court and submitted 22 in-depth human rights reports.
 Our research and advocacy has impacted over 10 million lives only to grow in the future.

 Flavia Sevald has served as CEO of the Jerusalem Institute of Justice since 2014.
 Flavia is devoted to her team, leading them in addressing issues of injustice for positive societal change.